 5. Flowers May Have More Flavor

 If you’re a fan of the flavor, you might want to stick with flower or dry herbs.
 However, thanks to new methods of processing and delivery, herb concentrates are starting to compete with dry plant material on this level, too.
 And if you’re into vaping, you can make your own flavored vape juice so you have the best of both worlds.

-With the wide variety of products and delivery methods on the market today, it’s easier than ever to experiment and find the right blend of concentrates or flower that’s perfect for you.
+With the wide variety of products and revolutionary new delivery methods on the market today, it’s easier than ever to experiment and find the right blend of concentrates or flower that’s perfect for you.